hryakandrey/memory-game/README.md

 This is a logic game to train your memory and attention.

 ## Instructions
 You should match pairs of cards with less moves and time.
 Each 10 moves you loose 1 star from the rating.
-If you succeed to match all 16 cards in 20 moves you are Blockchain Winner, otherwise you are Blockchain Looser.
+If you succeed to match all 16 cards in 20 moves you are the Blockchain Winner, otherwise you are the Blockchain Looser.

 ## How to play
 Open the following link: https://hryakandrey.github.io/memory-game/